ericsunkuan/stream_console/README.md

-# OpenAI Realtime Console
+# OpenAI Realtime Console Streaming Arena

-This is an example application showing how to use the [OpenAI Realtime API](https://platform.openai.com/docs/guides/realtime) with [WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc).
+This is an modified application from the [OpenAI Realtime API](https://platform.openai.com/docs/guides/realtime) with [WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc).

 ## Installation and usage